Financial Aid for International Students

 President’s Honorary Scholarship (New Students)

 Tuition scholarships are awarded at the time of admission and generally range from $1,000 to $6,000.
 The award is based on academic achievement in secondary school and examination results (TOEFL, SAT, etc.).
 This scholarship is 100% annually renewable by earning a 3.25 grade point average at the end of the first two semesters.
 The maximum length of scholarship eligibility is up to 8 semesters for students who enroll at Truman State University as beginning freshmen and less for transfer students.
+In order to be eligible for renewal:

 Kirksville Rotary Club Scholarship (New Students)

 This is a one-year award for full tuition.
 Selection is made by the Kirksville Rotary Club.
 One scholarship awarded each year to a new incoming student.
 Attendance at weekly Rotary Club meetings is required.
 After the first year, a degree seeking student with a 3.25 will continue to receive a scholarship equal to the full award minus $2,500.
-Students must indicate their interest on their application for admission.
+Students must indicate their interest in the scholarship on their application for admission.

 International Excellence Scholarship (Returning Students)